tverona1/MinecraftOpenToLan/README.md

 Minecraft does not allow you to specify a port number for "Open to LAN" single player games.
 Instead, it generates a random port number.
 This makes it a pain to invite others players because you need to forward a different port each time.

 This Windows system tray app automatically listens to the "Open to LAN" port and maps it to the default Minecraft port (25565).
-You now only need to forward the default Minecraft port, regardless of the acutal random port number that Minecraft uses.
+You now only need to forward the default Minecraft port, regardless of the actia; random port number that Minecraft uses.

 ## How does this work? ##
 The app listens to the Minecraft open-to-lan multicast address.
 When it detects that a game has been opened-to-lan, it then uses netsh to set up a local port proxy via: